Halls Crossing, UT Demographics

 A map of Halls Crossing's Population by Race

-Of the 333 places in Utah, Halls Crossing is the 332nd most populous.
+Halls Crossing is ranked the 327th most populous place in Utah, out of 334 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Halls Crossing was ranked the 332nd most populous place in the 2020 Census.

 Halls Crossing's White Population